Hello! Thanks so much for visiting my website.

 I’m one of several dozen of David Adams’ and Mary Dole’s great, great grandchildren.
 When I think about honouring my ancestors, I think about them, and how different my life is compared to theirs.

 I also think about my Nanny-ba, who I had more time with and who passed recently, in 2018.
-As an Algonquin woman who married a non-Indigenous man, she lost her status – if she even had her status at all.
-I am not sure about this history.
+As an Algonquin woman who married a non-Indigenous man, she lost her status.
 Although her parents both spoke Algonquin as their first language (they also spoke French and English, so impressive to me, a monolingual person), my Nanny primarily used her select Algonquin vocabulary to cuss out her many children, or whoever was getting on her nerves.
 She was a devote Catholic with a strong connection to the Kitchissippi and to all of nature.
 Her favourite pastime was caring for wild animals in her special way.
-She could never understand why her neighbours would snitch on her just for having a few of her skunk friends over for a little snack!
+She could never understand why her neighbours would “snitch” on her just for having a few of her skunk friends over for a little snack!

 As we’ve watched our matriarchs pass on, my Mum, Gram, and I have felt an increased pull toward our Algonquin ancestry.
 It is a way for us to feel closer to them, and to all of our ancestors.
 Nanny-ba registered with the non-status Algonquin First Nation community of Greater Golden Lake before she passed.
 We are walking in her footsteps by connecting with this community.
 We await the results of our applications, so do not claim the community at this time, for they have yet to claim us.
 That said, several community members have been immensely helpful throughout the process and I wish to acknowledge Chief Connie Mielke’s ongoing support.

 Tracing one’s roots is a complex journey that requires ongoing self-reflection.
 Asking: “Why am I doing this?
-What are my motivations?
-Who am I?
+What are my motives?
 Should I do this?
-Is there potential harm here?” is an ongoing, iterative, and essential inquiry process.
+Is there potential harm here?
+Is this my story to share?
+Who am I?” is an ongoing, iterative, and essential inquiry process.
 I benefit undeservedly from settler privilege and do not wish to enact colonial harms through false or shaky identity claims.
 While my relatives have gifted us with the knowledge of our Algonquin ancestry, complete with a traceable lineage and community connections, this does not make me Indigenous.
 When I claim Indigenous ancestry, I need to ask myself if I am doing so in order to gain something that I do not deserve, or am I doing so to honour my ancestors and situate myself in an accurate way?
 Context plays an essential role.

 The more that I engage with Anishinaabek cultures, both Algonquin and Ojibwe (I live on Atikameksheng Anishnawbek territory), the more I learn about what it means to be a settler and an ally.
 This perspective is the gift that I can share with others in support of decolonization and reconciliation.